PatrykSitko/node-system-path-db-es6/README.md

 #### Functionality of; addStructureFunction:

-The addStructureFunction is used to add functions to the structure variable that can be accessed by the SystemPathDB instance (as mentioned above).
+The addStructureFunction is used to add functions to the structure variable that can be accessed via the SystemPathDB instance ([as mentioned above](#accessing-the-monitored-structure)).

-This function has the following parameters:
+This function has the following 2 parameters:

 1. function name.